Your Happy Man Coach,

 Today, I have friends all over the world, love photography, throw axes in two leagues, enjoy hiking, spend time with my kids, work when it’s required and take plenty of time for myself.

 I am learning to spend more time touching my wife without expectations of sex.
-Hugs, kisses, and dancing in the kitchen are no longer agenda driven.
+Hugs, kisses, and dancing in the kitchen are no longer agenda-driven.
 When I do directly invite her to be physically intimate, I don’t get upset if she declines.
-I just move on to the next thing knowing that we will come together eventually and that we are just not in the same space in that moment.
+I just move on to the next thing knowing that we will come together eventually and that we are just not in the same space at that moment.
 This has been huge both for her and for me.

 I now take the lead on planning things and I don’t leave every decision to her.

-I don’t play victim, or tell myself stories.
+I don’t play the victim or tell myself stories.
 I’m vocal about what I want and I recognize that I won’t always get what I want and that’s okay.

 What I have learned and continue to learn on this journey is what I want to share with you, a man who is ready to listen and take the first steps toward being the man you want to be and to live the life you want to live.